 Planning Diagnostics are adaptive assessments that gather broad-strokes data about your students' strengths and weaknesses.
 At the end of a Planning Diagnostic, students will be grouped into performance bands, but not given a percentage grade.

 We recommend giving a four- to six-category Planning Diagnostic at the start of each school year, semester, or quarter.
-Learn more about how to use the results of your Planning Diagnostic here.
+Learn more about Planning Diagnostics here.

 Unit Diagnostics are targeted pre-assessments intended to give you a sense of what your kids know at the start of a unit.
 The question you are trying to answer is "What's the baseline for these students at the beginning of this unit?"

 We recommend giving a unit diagnostic at the start of each unit of study.
 You'll then be able to track student growth by giving an analogous Growth Quiz at the end of the unit.
-This graphic below help you get a sense of how we'd recommend using the assessments on the site.
-To learn more about connecting unit diagnostics, practice, and growth quizzes, click here.
+Learn more about Unit Diagnostics here.